What is an Ultrasound Exam?

 - Identify hydramnios or oligohydramnios – excessive or reduced levels of amniotic fluid

 - Confirm intrauterine death

 - Identify uterine and pelvic abnormalities of the mother

 What are the risks and side effects to the mother or baby?

-The ultrasound is a noninvasive procedure that, when used properly, has not demonstrated fetal harm.
-The long term effects of repeated ultrasound exposures on the fetus are not fully known.
+The ultrasound is a noninvasive procedure which, when used properly, has not demonstrated fetal harm.
+The long-term effects of repeated ultrasound exposures on the fetus are not fully known.
 It is recommended that ultrasound only be used if medically indicated.

 If an ultrasound is done at 6 to 7 weeks and a heartbeat is not detected, does that mean there is a problem?

-How accurate are ultrasounds in calculating gestational age?
+How accurate are the tests in calculating gestational age?

 Why do some healthcare providers schedule ultrasounds differently?

 If there are any questions regarding gestational age, placenta location, or possible complications then more ultrasounds may be scheduled.
-Because ultrasound should only be used when medically indicated, many healthy pregnancies will not require ultrasound.
-The average number of ultrasounds varies with each healthcare provider.
+Because this test should only be used when medically indicated, many healthy pregnancies will not require one.
+The average number varies with each healthcare provider.